 Instructions

 Search by name OR address to view state registration data for a particular name or address.
 It’s not possible to do both name and address at the same time.
 Make sure to click on the “find” button that’s directly underneath the entered search criteria.
 For name make sure to put both first and last name.
 For address put both city and either full address or partial address.
+(See tool tips below disclaimer for more details.)
 After you click on “find” the results of your search will show up as a list.
 If there are no names, that means your search returned no results.
 If that is the case, use the browser back button to start a new search.
-(See tool tips below disclaimer.)

 **Terms and Conditions** Use of the information from the research tool for soliciting, advertising, or for any commercial purpose is strictly prohibited.
 Your use of the tool constitutes acceptance of the terms and conditions as stated on the SOS website at the bottom of the Washington Voter Registration Database Extract page found here.